About Club Volleyball

 Club volleyball is competitive volleyball and play time is often linked to a player’s ability, attitude, and coachability.
 Not all coaches place the same weight on each of these values.
 As players move into older age divisions, the level of competition becomes extremely high and some athletes will see more playing time than other athletes.

-Athletes on female teams 15U and older (may vary, based on the season) are required to take part in the Athlete Wellness Program.
-This program combines strength and conditioning with mental preparedness and nutritional sessions.
+Athletes on female teams 15U and older are required to take part in the Athlete Wellness Program.
+This program combines weekly strength and conditioning with regular in-class sessions that discuss topics such as nutrition, controlling the controllables, mental preparedness, accepting feedback, and more.
 When an athlete is committing to a team, they must ensure they are available and prepared to attend the AWP with their team.
-The AWP is included in the athlete’s club fees and typically takes place on a Sunday afternoon or an evening before or after one of their team’s practice nights.
-Our 15U and 16U teams train with Elite Training Systems in Whitby while our 17U and 18U teams train in-house with Monica Dyment.
-Athletes attend AWP once per week and coaches reserve the right to reduce the playing time of athletes not attending their team’s AWP sessions.
+The AWP is included in the athlete’s club fees and part of their training program.
+Teams train at Elite Training Systems in south Whitby while in-class sessions take place in a classroom in north Whitby.

 Many of our teams will compete in at least 1 U.S. tournament; these athletes (and their accompanying parent) will require a valid passport if their team will be travelling to the U.S.